Dearborn Partners LLC Acquires 225 Shares of Broadridge Financial Solutions, Inc. (NYSE:BR)

-Dearborn Partners LLC raised its holdings in Broadridge Financial Solutions, Inc. (NYSE:BR) by 0.2% in the 3rd quarter, HoldingsChannel reports.
-The firm owned 144,269 shares of the business services provider’s stock after purchasing an additional 225 shares during the quarter.
-Dearborn Partners LLC’s holdings in Broadridge Financial Solutions were worth $24,041,000 at the end of the most recent reporting period.
+Dearborn Partners LLC lifted its position in shares of Broadridge Financial Solutions, Inc. (NYSE:BR) by 0.2% in the third quarter, HoldingsChannel reports.
+The fund owned 144,269 shares of the business services provider’s stock after buying an additional 225 shares during the period.
+Dearborn Partners LLC’s holdings in Broadridge Financial Solutions were worth $24,041,000 at the end of the most recent quarter.

-A number of other institutional investors and hedge funds have also modified their holdings of BR.
-HighTower Trust Services LTA raised its position in shares of Broadridge Financial Solutions by 0.3% during the third quarter.
-HighTower Trust Services LTA now owns 20,323 shares of the business services provider’s stock worth $3,387,000 after acquiring an additional 55 shares during the last quarter.
-IndexIQ Advisors LLC raised its position in shares of Broadridge Financial Solutions by 3.2% during the second quarter.
-IndexIQ Advisors LLC now owns 1,900 shares of the business services provider’s stock worth $307,000 after acquiring an additional 59 shares during the last quarter.
-First Horizon Advisors Inc. raised its position in shares of Broadridge Financial Solutions by 10.7% during the second quarter.
-First Horizon Advisors Inc. now owns 619 shares of the business services provider’s stock worth $100,000 after acquiring an additional 60 shares during the last quarter.
-Bartlett & Co.
-LLC raised its position in shares of Broadridge Financial Solutions by 14.4% during the third quarter.
-Bartlett & Co.
-LLC now owns 492 shares of the business services provider’s stock worth $82,000 after acquiring an additional 62 shares during the last quarter.
-Finally, TrinityPoint Wealth LLC raised its position in shares of Broadridge Financial Solutions by 2.0% during the second quarter.
-TrinityPoint Wealth LLC now owns 3,354 shares of the business services provider’s stock worth $542,000 after acquiring an additional 65 shares during the last quarter.
-Hedge funds and other institutional investors own 86.57% of the company’s stock.
+Several other hedge funds have also recently added to or reduced their stakes in BR.
+IFP Advisors Inc raised its position in shares of Broadridge Financial Solutions by 173.5% during the second quarter.
+IFP Advisors Inc now owns 1,288 shares of the business services provider’s stock worth $206,000 after acquiring an additional 817 shares during the last quarter.
+Arkadios Wealth Advisors increased its holdings in Broadridge Financial Solutions by 243.4% in the second quarter.
+Arkadios Wealth Advisors now owns 340 shares of the business services provider’s stock valued at $55,000 after purchasing an additional 241 shares during the last quarter.
+Alley Co LLC increased its holdings in Broadridge Financial Solutions by 3.3% in the second quarter.
+Alley Co LLC now owns 44,179 shares of the business services provider’s stock valued at $7,136,000 after purchasing an additional 1,426 shares during the last quarter.
+Advisors Asset Management Inc. increased its holdings in Broadridge Financial Solutions by 2.3% in the second quarter.
+Advisors Asset Management Inc. now owns 87,991 shares of the business services provider’s stock valued at $14,213,000 after purchasing an additional 1,951 shares during the last quarter.
+Finally, Atlas Capital Advisors LLC bought a new stake in Broadridge Financial Solutions in the second quarter valued at about $84,000.
+Institutional investors own 86.57% of the company’s stock.

 NYSE:BR opened at $179.38 on Tuesday.
 Broadridge Financial Solutions, Inc. has a 1 year low of $137.91 and a 1 year high of $185.00.
 The company has a current ratio of 1.25, a quick ratio of 1.25 and a debt-to-equity ratio of 2.38.
 The stock has a market cap of $20.91 billion, a price-to-earnings ratio of 38.58 and a beta of 0.87.
 The stock has a 50-day moving average price of $175.18 and a two-hundred day moving average price of $170.19.